 Your iPhone can easily be the best travel camera, as long as you take some basic steps to prepare for your trip and follow these guidelines when you’re at your destination.

 With a little knowledge and imagination, you can take stunning and unique travel photos with your iPhone.
-So let’s take a look at ten ways to maximize your chances of taking amazing travel photos with your iPhone!
+So let’s take a look at ten iPhone travel photography tips and tricks!

 1. Research Your Destination